 In collaboration with Black Hills Central Reservations, Jewel Cave National Monument offers advanced ticket sales for a limited number of guided cave tours.
-Advanced sales are only available for the Scenic Tour and are only offered for the scheduled tours on the hour, such as 10:00 a.m. and 2:00 p.m.
-All other tour options and tour times are administered on a first come first serve basis, with sales on-site at the ticket kiosk (summer season) or visitor center (off-season).
+Advanced sales are only available for the Scenic Tour and are offered for the scheduled tours on the hour, such as 10:00 a.m. and 2:00 p.m. (during the summer season).
+All other tour options and tour times are administered on a first come first serve basis on the day of the tour, with sales on-site at the ticket kiosk (summer season) or visitor center (off-season).

-Advanced ticket sales can be made for dates that are over 48 hours in advance and up to 90 days into the future.
-Advance ticket purchases can be made using an online service at www.blackhillsvacations.com or by phone through a call center at 844-245-6179.
+Advanced ticket sales can be made for dates that are between 72 hours and 90 days into the future using an online service at www.blackhillsvacations.com or by phone through a call center at 844-245-6179.
 Please be advised that advanced ticket sales are administered by Black Hills Vacations.